 Wisconsin Public Service Corporation - Weston and Pulliam Power Plants - In November 2009, the EPA issued an NOV to WPS, which alleged violations of the CAA's New Source Review requirements relating to certain projects completed at the Weston and Pulliam power plants from 1994 to 2009.
 WPS entered into a Consent Decree with the EPA resolving this NOV.
 This Consent Decree was entered by the United States District Court for the Eastern District of Wisconsin in March 2013.
 With the retirement of Pulliam Units 7 and 8 in October 2018, WPS completed the mitigation projects required by the Consent Decree and received a completeness letter from the EPA in October 2018.
 See Note 6, Regulatory Assets and Liabilities, for more information about the retirement.
-We are working with the EPA on a closeout process for the Consent Decree and expect that process to begin in 2024.
+Following our significant engagement with the EPA, the agency conditionally terminated the Consent Decree in December 2024.

 Joint Ownership Power Plants - Columbia and Edgewater - In December 2009, the EPA issued an NOV to WPL, the operator of the Columbia and Edgewater plants, and the other joint owners of these plants, including MG&E, WE (former co-owner of an Edgewater unit), and WPS.
 The NOV alleged violations of the CAA's New Source Review requirements related to certain projects completed at those plants.
 WPS, along with WPL, MG&E, and WE, entered into a Consent Decree with the EPA resolving this NOV.
 This Consent Decree was entered by the United States District Court for the Western District of Wisconsin in June 2013.
-As a result of the continued implementation of the Consent Decree related to the jointly owned Columbia and Edgewater plants, the Edgewater 4 generating unit was retired in September 2018.
+As a result of the continued implementation of the Consent Decree related to the jointly owned Columbia and Edgewater plants, the Edgewater Unit 4 generating unit was retired in September 2018.
 See Note 6, Regulatory Assets and Liabilities, for more information about the retirement.
 WPL started the process to close out this Consent Decree.